Why is it so important to learn English idioms?

 As we indicated above, the words in English idioms often seem totally random or strange when translated literally.
-That means it’s difficult to create connections between the idioms and their meanings, which makes them super difficult to remember.
+That means it’s difficult to create connections between these English expressions and their meanings, which makes them super difficult to remember.

-So for this mega-post of 100 English idioms, we’ve organized the idioms into common themes.
+So for this mega-post of English idioms and phrases, we’ve organized the idioms into common themes.
 This is called “grouping” or “chunking,” an effective memorization technique that uses associations between words to solidify them in your mind.

 English Idioms with Common Verbs

 Literally, hit the books means to physically hit, punch or slap your reading books.
 However, this is a common English idiom among students, especially American college students who have a lot of studying to do.
 It simply means “to study,” and is a way of telling your friends that you’re going to study.

 It could be for a final exam, a midterm test or even an English exam.

 “Sorry but I can’t watch the game with you tonight, I have to hit the books.
 I have a huge exam next week!”